 Volunteer with the Doula Service

-Volunteers play a critical role within the running of our Doula Service to provide much needed personal support to vulnerable pregnant women and new mums
+Volunteers play a critical role in the running of our Doula Service, providing much-needed personal and emotional support to vulnerable pregnant women and new mothers across Birmingham, Sandwell and Solihull.

 About us

-• We are specialists in dealing with complex cases where a woman may be involved with statutory agencies such as social services.
+- We are specialists in supporting complex cases where a woman may be involved with social services or other statutory agencies.

-• There are a range of opportunities on offer and what you do will be tailored to your interests and availability
+- There are a range of opportunities on offer, tailored to your skills, interests and availability.

 You can find out more about our service by visiting our Doula Service page.